saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - Inside the fountain there's the remains of a human hand, with a golden ring (worth 10 silver).

-- An **iron door** connects north.
+- An **iron door** connects north, it has a small window with a grate.
 - A **wooden ornate door** connects west.

 ## 3 Small Prayer Room
 A row of benches, all broken.
-An amber statue of a saint, barely standing, covered in moss watches over the room.
+An amber statue of a saint of [Yulak]{.tip}, barely standing, covered in moss watches over the room.
 Banners with the symbol of Acheron Zul house decorate the walls.

 There are 5 [slumbering corpses]{.m} praying, to the statue, with a low chant.
 They are distracted and will not attack if not bothered.